-As a data controller, I am bound by the requirements of the Data Protection Act 1998.
+As a data controller, I am bound by the requirements of the Data Protection Act 1998 and the general Data Protection Regulation 2016/679.
 You agree that I may obtain, use, process and disclose personal data to enable me to discharge the Notary Public services agreed under these Terms of Engagement and for other related purposes including updating and enhancing client records, analysis for management purposes, statutory returns, crime prevention and legal and regulatory compliance.

 My Notary Public practice is regulated by the Court of Faculties of the Archbishop of Canterbury, 1 The Sanctuary, Westminster, London SW1P 3JL, England.
 Telephone: +44 (0) 20 -7222 - 5381.
+The code of conduct of the Faculty Office applies to my practice.
 The Legal Ombudsman also regulates me.
 The address of the Legal Ombudsman is Baskerville House, Centenary Square, Broad Street, Birmingham B1 2ND, England.
 Telephone: +44 (0) 300 555 0333.
 We are a member of the Notaries Society of England and Wales, PO Box, 1023, Ipswich, Suffolk IP1 9XB, England.

 I am prohibited by this legislation from acting for or advising a client in relation to terrorist financing or the acquisition, retention, use or control of the proceeds of any crime or any attempt to conceal, disguise, convert or transfer any criminal property or to remove it from the jurisdiction, or from being involved in arrangements relating to such activities.
 The proceeds of crime and criminal property are widely defined for these purposes to include any activity (including tax evasion) carried on anywhere, which would be illegal if carried on in the United Kingdom of Great Britain and Northern Ireland.
 I have a legal obligation to report to the Serious Organised Crime Agency any person, including a client, suspected of activity covered by this legislation.
 As a result, I reserve the right to make all disclosures to relevant authorities as required by law, without notice to you and if appropriate to cease acting for you without giving any specific reason.
 These obligations override my duty of confidentiality to you.
 I will not accept any liability for any loss or damage that you or a third party may suffer or incur on any account, for any action taken, or not taken, by me in good faith with a view to complying with this or any related legislation.
 I may also require confirmation from you of the source of funds, in particular any funds remitted from overseas and whether all necessary tax has been paid and all necessary returns made in relation to any overseas funds.
 I reserve the right to require further information and supporting documentation, as appropriate.